Cyberspace @ 30 boosts security, education sectors with new tech solutions

 By Prince Osuagwu

-Frontline technology company, the Cyberspace Group, has unveiled two groundbreaking technology solutions: Erdvora and WatchGRID platforms, saying they were to complement the company’s 30th anniversary celebration.
+The Cyberspace Group, a pioneering technology company, has unveiled two groundbreaking technology solutions: Erdvora and WatchGRID platforms, saying they were to compliment the company’s 30th anniversary celebration.

 The anniversary which held recently in Lagos, brought together different tech industry professionals, including the Group’s founder, Dr. Jim Ovia, who reflected on the company’s remarkable transformation since its inception in 1995.